 Shop your closet and update your winter wardrobe

 Is your winter coat still in good condition?
 If so, see if you have a pretty scarf on hand that might give it a new lease of life.
 Make sure your boots are still up to cold weather and rain as well.
 If you need a new coat or boots, there are lots of pre-season sales on now.
 Bring cool weather clothes closer to the front of your wardrobe or store your summer gear in a spare closet if you have room.

 Get your family ready for the cooler weather to come

 Has everyone in the family got winter coats, boots, hats and mittens that fit?
-Don’t ask me how I know but there’s nothing like discovering your child’s coat is too short on the first cold day of the year!
-As kids grow so fast and are usually too big for their clothes before they are worn out, why not have a coat/cold weather gear exchange with friends who have kids of similar ages?
+There is nothing like discovering your child’s coat is too small on the first cold day of the year!
+As children grow so fast and are usually too big for their clothes before they are worn out, why not have a coat/cold weather clothing and accessories exchange with friends who have kids of similar ages?
 It can save a fortune and is good for the environment as well.
 If you do need to go shopping, now is the time as there is a wider selection of styles and colours available than there will be later in the year.